-Away from bifurcation, i.e.~for $|\delta| >> \delta_c = 0$, analytical formulas can be found for the mixing eigenvalues and eigenfunctions in first order in the noise level $\epsilon$ as singular perturbations of the deterministic case.
-General formulas for the mixing eigenvalues have been derived by \cite{Gaspard2002a} using a WKB approximation and his results have been discussed for the SHE considered here by \cite{Bagheri2014}.
-However, to learn more about the geometrical properties of the stochastic system and to be able to calculate power spectra between any pair of observables according to the spectral decomposition (\ref{eq:spectralPower}), we would like to derive {\mk analytic approximations of} the eigenfunctions of the Kolmogorov operator $\mathcal{K}$ {\mk as well as of those of its adjoint, $\mathcal{K}^\ast$}.
+In this section, we look for expansions of the RP eigenvalues and eigenfunctions for relatively low values of the noise level $\epsilon > 0$ and away from the bifurcation as singular perturbations of the deterministic case.

-To {\mk address this issue}, small-noise expansions \cite[Chap.~7]{Gardiner2009} are performed by introducing \emph{rescaled variables} $x' = (x - x_0(t)) / \epsilon$, representing deviations from a deterministic solution $x_0(t)$.
-The eigenvalues can then be expanded in the noise level $\epsilon$,
+General small-noise expansion formulas for the RP resonances have been derived by~\cite{Gaspard2002a} using a WKB approximation and his results have been discussed for a form of the SHE~\eqref{eq:HopfSDECart} considered here by~\cite{Bagheri2014}.
+However, to learn more about the geometrical properties of the stochastic system and to be able to calculate power spectra between any pair of observables according to the spectral decomposition (\ref{eq:spectralPower}), we derive {\mk analytic approximations of} the eigenfunctions of the Kolmogorov operator $\mathcal{K}$ {\mk as well as of those of its adjoint, $\mathcal{K}^\ast$}.